by Dr. Lawrence Wilson

 Canning, drying, freezing, and adding chemicals to foods also can deplete some vitamins.

 Š Improper food preparation.
 Overcooking food, eating leftovers that are more than a day or two old, and even smothering food with ketchup and relishes can interfere or destroy some of the vitamin content of the food.
-Too many foods at once makes it harder for the body to absorb the nutrients from some foods.
+Eating too many foods at once (poor food combinations) interferes with digestion and makes it harder for the body to absorb the nutrients from some foods.

 Š Improper eating habits.
-Failing to chew food thoroughly, eating in a hurry, eating when anxious or upset, drinking a lot of water with meals, drinking a lot of coffee or soda pop, and too many foods at one meal can all impair digestion and the absorption of some vitamins.
+Failing to chew food thoroughly, eating in a hurry, eating when anxious or upset, drinking any liquid with meals, drinking a lot of coffee or soda pop, and too many foods at one meal can all impair digestion and the absorption of some vitamins.

 Š Increased needs for vitamins today.
 This includes millions of people, and is discussed below.

 For all the above reasons, it is very difficult, if not impossible to obtain enough vitamins from food alone.
 Anyone who tells you there is no need for food supplements, in my opinion, is not aware of the current needs of most people.

 To avoid supplements is literally an evil teaching on earth at this time.
 We often hear the outright lie that supplements are not regulated.
 They are very regulated!